Security Center of Excellence (SCE) Charter

 - Increase awareness and understanding regarding the importance of information security strategies in safeguarding public and private interests.

-Securing computer systems and data is an increasing challenge for all.
+Securing computer systems and data is an increasing challenge.
 Major corporations report devastating breaches to their systems, losing significant amounts of customer personal data.
 Such incidents have high cost both financially and in consumer confidence.

 Government is not immune to these incidents.
-The State of South Carolina and State of Utah both recently had personal citizen data stolen from government databases.
+The Federal Office of Personnel and Management and states like South Carolina and Utah (among others) have all had personal citizen data stolen from government databases.
 As a result, taxpayers were responsible for paying for credit monitoring services and other costs.
-In South Carolina, this was in excess of $100M.
+Costs have been in excess of hundreds of millions of dollars.
 It is no surprise that this led to a troubling loss in confidence among their citizens.

-With this in mind, the Government Technology Institute at Harrisburg University is establishing a Security Center of Excellence (SCE).
-The center is a targeted effort to support government security leaders and their staffs through educational programs, collaboration and awareness raising initiatives.
-Having recently become a Global Academic Partner with (ISC)2, a global leader in information security standards, Harrisburg University will leverage these resources, plus its faculty, students and business partners to connect local information security professionals with the latest best practices and technologies.
-Through its partnerships with leading technology and security companies, the business community, technology associations and educational institutions, the center will bring together a robust community of stakeholders and contributors in support of a shared mission.
+With this in mind, Harrisburg University established the Security Center of Excellence (SCE).
+The center is a targeted effort to support government security leaders and their staffs as well as the private sector through educational programs, collaboration and awareness-raising initiatives.
+As a Global Academic Partner with (ISC)2, a global leader in information security standards, Harrisburg University leverages these resources in addition to its faculty, students and business partners to connect Information Security professionals with the latest, best practices and technologies.
+Through its partnerships with leading technology and security companies, the business community, technology associations and educational institutions, the center brings together a robust community of stakeholders and contributors in support of a shared mission.

-- Develop and deliver an initial array of educational programs
+- Develop and deliver initial educational programs and sessions including

 - Chief Information Security Officer (CISO) Certificate program